Chris Muller

-Recognized as a world-wide authority on the topics of indoor/environmental air quality, the application and use of gas-phase air filtration, filtration and enhanced air cleaning, corrosion control and monitoring, and electronic equipment reliability.
+Currently employed by American Air Filter (AAF) International as their Global Director, High Purity Segment – Gas-Phase, Chris Muller is recognized as a world-wide authority on the topics of indoor/environmental air quality, the application and use of gas-phase air filtration, filtration and enhanced air cleaning, corrosion control and monitoring, and electronic equipment reliability.
 Written and spoken extensively on these and related topics with more than 175 articles and peer-reviewed papers, more than 100 seminars, and 8 handbooks.
-Contributed to chapters in two handbooks on the application and use of gas-phase air filtration, wrote the chapter on contamination control in the ASHRAE Datacom Series Handbook – Particulate and Gaseous Contamination in Datacom Environments, wrote a chapter on gas-phase air filtration in the NAFA Air Filtration Handbook, a chapter on airborne molecular contamination in the Semiconductor Manufacturing Handbook, 2nd Ed. published by McGraw-Hill, and on Contamination Control in the upcoming Data Center Handbook edited by Hwaiyu Geng.
+Contributed to chapters in two handbooks on the application and use of gas-phase air filtration, wrote the chapter on contamination control in the ASHRAE Datacom Series Handbook – Particulate and Gaseous Contamination in Datacom Environments, wrote a chapter on gas-phase air filtration in the NAFA Air Filtration Handbook, a chapter on airborne molecular contamination in the Semiconductor Manufacturing Handbook, 3rd Ed. (in print), and on Contamination Control in the Data Center Handbook: Plan, Design, Build, and Operations of a Smart Data Center, 2nd Ed.

 Designated as an ASHRAE Distinguished Lecturer and is a frequent speaker at ASHRAE Chapter and Regional meetings both domestically and abroad and received ASHRAE’s Distinguished Service Award.
 Co-authored ASHRAE’s Position Document on Filtration and Air Cleaning, ASHRAE IAQ Guideline, and ASHRAE Guideline 42P: Indoor Air Quality in Commercial and Institutional Buildings.
 ASHRAE committee activities include: